 Gloucestershire Wheels for All

 ‘I find the exercise for my legs very good.
 I also enjoy going out into the Forest of Dean.
 It makes me feel happier and I get more out of life.’— Sue Willis, who uses our services at Gloucestershire House

-Projects like this are vital given disabled people are only half as likely as non-disabled people to participate in physical or sporting activity once a week, and around seven in 10 disabled people do not take part in any activity at all.
+Projects like this are vital.
+Disabled people are only half as likely as non-disabled people to participate in physical or sporting activity once a week, and around seven in 10 disabled people do not take part in any activity at all.

 At Gloucestershire Wheels for All, everyone can join in the fun.

 ‘The joy on people’s faces is wonderful to see.
 The sense of freedom participants experience means they can’t wait to have another go and as soon as one session is over, they ask when the next one will be.’ — Mary Clare Faulkner, Project Lead, Gloucestershire Wheels for All.